 When a tree is cut down for whatever reason, the remaining stump remains to be dealt with.
 If the tree was in a homeowner’s yard and doesn’t pose a safety risk, many choose to simply leave the stump alone.
 Others go through the trouble of digging it and its roots out of the ground.
-But artist and designer Hongtao Zhou decided to do something rather different: he made two stumps into a cheeky outdoor lounge chair.
+But artist and designer Hongtao Zhou decided to do something rather different: he made two stumps into a cheeky outdoor lounger.

 Don’t “axe” why – just enjoy the sweet design.
 The big stump provides a place for your bottom while the smaller stump lets you kick your feet up and relax.
 The attached wooden axe at the back supports the back and arm of the sitter.